Maximize returns.

 • Gain on sale = $35,000

-• Mortgage expense = $3,804 (principle and interest)
+• Mortgage expense = $3,804 (principal and interest)

-• Before tax cash flow = $6,000 – $3,804 = $2,196
+• Before-tax cash flow = $6,000 – $3,804 = $2,196

-Gain on investment = $2,196 before tax cash flow x 5 years = $10,980 + $35,000 gain on sale = $45,980
+Gain on investment = $2,196 before-tax cash flow x 5 years = $10,980 + $35,000 gain on sale = $45,980

 • ROI = ($45,980 – $25,000) / $25,000 = 12.96% annualized ROI with a total ROI of 83.92%